nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <h3 id="user-content-ab">Appendix B : Use Cases</h3>

-(For all use cases below, the System is the TaskManager and the Actor is the user, unless specified otherwise)
+(For all use cases below, the System is the GeeKeep and the Actor is the user, unless specified otherwise)

-#### **Use case: `Reschedule a task`**
+#### **Use case: UC01 - `Reschedule a task`**

-MSS
+MSS:

-1. User requests to search or list tasks
+1. User requests to list tasks or search tasks.

-2. TaskManager shows an indexed list of tasks
+2. GeeKeep shows an indexed list of tasks.

-3. User requests to update a specific task and the details in the list
+3. User requests to update the starting time or ending time of a specific task.

-4. TaskManager updates new detail value
+4. GeeKeep updates that task with new value.

-5. TaskManager shows the updated task
+5. GeeKeep shows the updated task<br>

-6. Use case ends.
+Use case ends.

-Extensions
+Extensions:

 2a.
-The task does not exist
+The task does not exist.

-> Use case ends
+> Use case ends.

 3a.
-The given index is invalid
+The given index is invalid.

 > 3a1.
-TaskManager shows an error message
+GeeKeep shows an error message.<br>

-> Use case resumes at step 2
+> Use case resumes at step 2.

 3b.
-The given details to update is invalid
+The format of new starting time or ending time is invalid.

 > 3b1.
-TaskManager shows an error message
+GeeKeep shows an error message.<br>

-> Use case resumes at step 3
+> Use case resumes at step 3.

 3c.
-The given detail value format is invalid
+The given ending time is smaller than the starting time format.

 > 3c1.
-TaskManager shows an error message
+GeeKeep shows an error message.<br>

-> Use case resumes at step 3
+> Use case resumes at step 3.

-#### **Use case: `Summary of tasks for the day`**
+#### **Use case: UC02 - `View summary of tasks for today`**

-MSS
+MSS:

-1. User requests to see summary of tasks for the day
+1. User requests to list tasks for today.

-2. TaskManager shows a list of all tasks for the day
+2. GeeKeep shows a list of all tasks for today.

+3. User requests to list only completed tasks for today.

+4. GeeKeep shows a list of all completed tasks for today.

+5. User requests to list only uncompleted tasks for today.

+6. GeeKeep shows a list of uncompleted tasks for today.
-3. Use case ends.
+Use case ends.

-Extensions
+Extensions:

 2a.
-There are no tasks for the day
+There are no tasks for today.

+> 2a1.
+GeeKeep shows an error message.<br>
 > Use case ends

+3a.
+There are no completed tasks for today.

+> 3a1.
+GeeKeep shows an error message.<br>
+> Use case resumes at step 5.

+5a.
+There are no uncompleted tasks for today.

+> 5a1.
+GeeKeep shows an error message.<br>
+> Use case ends.

 <h3 id="user-content-ac">Appendix C : Non Functional Requirements</h3>